 Overview: Bill has over twenty-five years of experience in representing private and public companies, including several real estate investment trusts, in all aspects of commercial real estate, including acquisitions, financings, leasing and dispositions of office buildings, shopping centers, hotels, warehouse buildings and residential apartment complexes located through-out the United States.

-Practice Groups: Tax Law, Business Law, Real Estate, International Law, Estate Planning, Trust & Estates, Tax-Exempt Organizations
+Practice Groups: Private Wealth & Taxation, Business & Real Estate Taxation, Trust & Estates, Tax-Exempt Organizations and Real Estate

 Areas of Focus: Private Wealth & Taxation